 For a more detailed look at what devices work with Amazon Echo devices, head over to The GearBrain.

-Nest Hub: Best smart home hub with a touch screen
+Nest Hub 2nd Gen: Best smart home hub with a touch screen

 Smart displays are devices that work just like smart speakers – in that you talk to them to control things and play music – but they also feature a touch screen.

-The Nest Hub (formerly called the Google Home Hub) is our favorite, and can be used to control devices either by voice or touch – the latter being particularly useful if you don't want to disturb someone who is asleep, or just don't fancy chatting with the Google Assistant.
-We love how the Home Hub acts like a central command unit for your home, with simple on/off and slider icons for dimming lights, adjusting the heating, and more.
+The Nest Hub (formerly called the Google Home Hub) was one of our favorites, but it's hard to find these days.
+Therefore, we recommend the new Nest Hub 7" smart display with Google Assistant (2nd Gen).
+This is really the second-generation of the Google Nest Home Hub which can be used to control devices either by voice or touch – the latter being particularly useful if you don't want to disturb someone who is asleep, or just don't fancy chatting with the Google Assistant.
+We love how the Nest Hub 7" acts like a central command unit for your home, with simple on/off and slider icons for dimming lights, adjusting the heating, and more.

-We also found the Home Hub is great for when you share a house with less tech-savvy people.
+We also found the Nest Hub is great for when you share a house with less tech-savvy people.
 If they can't remember exactly how to adjust a lamp, for example, instead of working out "Hey Google, dim the lounge lamp to 30 percent", they can tap and swipe at the display, working out visually what to do.

 All Google and Nest Home devices work with smart home products with the 'Works With Google Home' logo on their retail packaging.
 And while this isn't quite as many products as work with Alexa, there isn't much in it.
-Chances are, the smart home devices you want – lights, locks, cameras, doorbells etc – will also work with the Google Home Hub.
+Chances are, the smart home devices you want – lights, locks, cameras, doorbells etc – will also work with the Google Nest Hub.

 For a more detailed look at what devices work with Google Home devices, head over to The GearBrain.